“BUILDING YOUR AUTHOR PERSONA”

 A visual and literary creative, Chris Rogers began her journey as a graphic designer.
 With the advent of computerized graphics, she faced a difficult choice: learn this new electronic design tool or choose a new career.
 Writing and illustrating children’s books?
 Travel writing and photography?
 Before she was fully committed in any direction, a fire gutted her studio.
 After salvaging a single drawing table from the ruins, she continued working with clients while seeking a new path in the literary world.
 Many rejections later, her short stories began to win awards.
 Several were published in Alfred Hitchcock Mystery Magazine, and a major publisher produced her suspense novels in hard/soft print, electronic, and audio formats.
 Lauded by fans and critics, the books were translated into three languages, and the series was optioned for film.
 In 2014, Rogers signed with a new publisher for Emissary, the first novel in a cross-genre trilogy (December 2, 2014, Chart House Press).

-Pamela Fagan Hutchins Presents, “Break Out Book Promotion Strategies.”
+7. Pamela Fagan Hutchins, Author will present: “Break Out Book Promotion Strategies.”

-Ann Collette, Agent/Ashley Weaver, Author/ Mark Pryor, Author – Panel discussion on, “How to Get an Agent.”
+8. Ann Collette, Agent/Ashley Weaver, Author/Mark Pryor, Author will present panel discussion on, “How to Get an Agent.”

 Ann Weisgarber’s second novel, The Promise was shortlisted for The Walter Scott Prize for Historical Fiction, making Ms. Weisgarber the first American to be a finalist for this prize.
 In the United States, The Promise was a finalist for the Spur Award in Best Western Historical Fiction as well as The Ohioana Book Award for Fiction, The novel is due out in paperback in April 2015.
 Weisgarber’s first novel was The Personal History of Rachel Dupree, for which actress Viola Davis’s JuVee Productions has optioned the film rights.
 For her first novel, Weisgarber was nominated for England’s 2009 Orange Prize and for the 2009 Orange Award for New Writers.
 In the United States, she won the Stephen Turner Award for New Fiction and the Langum Prize for American Historical Fiction.
 She was shortlisted for the Ohioana Book Award and was a Barnes and Noble Discover New Writer.
 Weisgarber serves on the selection committee for the Langum Prize in American Historical Fiction and is a member of the Texas Institute of Letters.
 Originally from Ohio, she now divides her time between Sugar Land and Galveston, Texas.

-- Houston Marriott Westchase for 93.00 USD per night
+- Houston Marriott Westchase for 93.00 USD per nigh